What is critical thinking?

 Including research skills on your CV tells employers you’re comfortable with studying materials and gathering relevant resources to help you solve a problem.

-Here are some examples of research skills:
+Here are some examples of research strengths for a CV:

 - Data collection